kosmickizaborav/WNV_dispersal/README.md

 # WNV_dispersal
-understanding the daily dispersal of birds using tracking data
+The aim of this project is to obtain parameters of daily dispersal of birds using tracking data.
+The pipeline covers all the steps from obtaining the data to daily dispersal kernels, with each step being organized in separate scripts.

+# 1 - Download Movebank